-Principal Investigator Brian F. Smith directed the pedestrian survey of the project on January 13, 2020, with the assistance of Senior Field Archaeologist Clarence Hoff.
+Principal Investigator Brian F. Smith directed the pedestrian survey of the project site on September 3, 2021, with the assistance of Project Archaeologist Andrew J. Garrison.
 Aerial photographs, maps, and a compass facilitated orientation and location of project boundaries.
-The entire property was surveyed in 10-meter spaced transects.
+Native American representatives Robert Cordova from the Pechanga Band and Roman Dominguez from the Soboba Band accompanied BFSA during the survey process.
+The entire property was surveyed in five to 10-meter spaced transects.
 All exposed ground surfaces were carefully inspected, including rodent burrows and disturbed areas.
 In general, the topography of the project area was noted as flat.
-During the survey, ground visibility was characterized as moderate to poor due to past development and dense vegetation (>30 percent).
+During the survey, ground visibility was characterized as moderate to good (75-80 percent).
 A survey form, field notes, and photographs documented the survey work (Plates 4.2-1 through 4.2-3).